Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Dynamical equations

 \subsection{Mean field and Bogoliubov backreaction}

 In this section, we focus on the relaxation dynamics of the Bloch vector components.
 We begin by analyzing the system using the MF approach, which involves only the first moments of the Bloch vector components.
 We then extend our analysis to include the effects of non-zero variance and covariance, capturing higher-order correlations through the BBR method.
-Under the Gaussian (coherent-state) approximation, operator products factorize as $\langle \hat{L}_i \hat{L}_j \rangle = \langle \hat{L}_i \rangle \langle \hat{L}_j \rangle$ \cite{Linblad_master_equation}.
-Defining $s_i = \langle \hat{L}_i \rangle$ ($i = x, y, z$), we go beyond the MF limit using the BBR method, which includes second-order moments to capture correlations and quantum fluctuations.
-Specifically, a second-order truncation of the Bogoliubov Born Green Kirkwood Yvon (BBGKY) hierarchy is employed, wherein three operator expectations are approximated as:\
+Under the Gaussian (coherent-state) approximation, operator products are factored as $\langle \hat{L}_i \hat{L}_j \rangle = \langle \hat{L}_i \rangle \langle \hat{L}_j \rangle$ \cite{Linblad_master_equation}.
+Defining $s_i = \langle \hat{L}_i \rangle$ ($i = x, y, z$), we go beyond the MF limit using the Bogoliubov Born Green Kirkwood Yvon (BBGKY) hierarchy , which includes higher-order moments to capture correlations and quantum fluctuations.
+Specifically, a second-order truncation of the BBGKY method, termed Bogoliubov-back-reaction (BBR), is employed, where three operator expectations are approximated as:\

 Moreover, we define the two-point correlation function $\Delta_{ij}$ as follows:\